koengr/QCforBusiness/backups/_resources/further-reading.md

 - [**Quantum Computing Since Democritus**](https://en.wikipedia.org/wiki/Quantum_Computing_Since_Democritus) (Aaronson)
   \[Book\] – Aaronson is an authority in the field.
-His book touched upon many topics such as the foundations of computer science, black holes and consciousness, making it a good read for those looking for something much more broad than just quantum computing.
+His book touched upon many topics, such as the foundations of computer science, black holes and consciousness, making it a good read for those looking for something much broader than just quantum computing.

 ### Graduate (Master's) level:
 {: .no_toc }

-These assume no prior knowledge about quantum physics, but require a strong background in mathematics (i.e. linear algebra, calculus, advanced inequality bounds and approximations, etc.).
+These assume no prior knowledge about quantum physics but require a strong background in mathematics (i.e. linear algebra, calculus, advanced inequality bounds and approximations, etc.).
 In exchange, they go into much more detail.

-- **[Lecture Notes for UvA course “Quantum Computing” by Ronald de Wolf](https://arxiv.org/abs/1907.09415),** which is frequently updated and features some cutting-edge algorithms.
-Via the [course website](https://homepages.cwi.nl/~rdewolf/qc22.html), you can find the link and password to view all the recorded lectures too.
+- **[Lecture Notes for UvA course ‘Quantum Computing’ by Ronald de Wolf](https://arxiv.org/abs/1907.09415),** which is frequently updated and features some cutting-edge algorithms.
+Via the [course website](https://homepages.cwi.nl/~rdewolf/qc24.html), you can find the link and password to view all the recorded lectures.

 <!-- -->

-- [**Lecture Notes for Caltech course “Quantum Computing” by John Preskil **](http://theory.caltech.edu/~preskill/ph229/)
+- [**Lecture Notes for Caltech course ‘Quantum Computing’ by John Preskil **](http://theory.caltech.edu/~preskill/ph229/)

 ### Scientific overview papers